aistiak/daily-learn/aws/iam.md

     }
     ```
 - Best practices are
-    - use least privilege model (dont allow )
+    - use least privilege model (don't allow )
     - exercise caution when modifying policies , as it might cause problem / bug for applications that were already using it